 Some hosts have come up with other ingenious methods of handing over the keys to renters.
 One host on YouTube demonstrated how he puts the keys in lockboxes attached to a fence near the car and then texts renters the combination for them after they send him a photo of their driver’s license and themselves near the car.
 This is also possible with newer car models that can be locked/unlocked remotely.
 Whatever the case, make sure you ask your host about it and about returning the vehicle.

 Bonus insurance tip

 Call your personal insurance company before renting through Turo.
 Some will offer full coverage under your normal policy, as they do for regular rental cars.
-You can also check if the same is offered by your credit card company.
+You can also check if your credit card company provides the same.
 Although Turo itself states it is unlikely, users online claim that Discover insurance coverage for rental cars includes Turo.

 Even if everything went smoothly with booking your ride, sometimes unforeseen circumstances can prevent us from traveling.
 What can you do in this case?
 If you need to cancel your Turo car rental, you can do so through the app or the company website.
 You are also advised to message the host/owner as soon as possible and let them know.

 The cancellation fee for trips longer than two days is one day’s trip cost, while journeys shorter than two days will cost you 50% of one day’s trip cost.
-The trip price and trip fee are included in the overall cost.
+In either case, you’ll also only get half of any delivery fees back.

-What if a host cancels on you, however?
-In that case you will receive a complete refund.
-Hosts will then be charged a fee and an automatic review mentioning the cancellation will be generated on their listing.
-To avoid last second cancellations from unreliable owners, always check their reviews but also have a plan B just in case.
+What if a host cancels on you?
+In that case, you will receive a complete refund.
+Hosts will then be charged a fee, and an automatic review mentioning the cancellation will be generated on their listing.
+To avoid last-second cancellations from unreliable owners, always check their reviews but also have a plan B just in case.
 You can also read more about Turo’s cancellation policies here.